Stephen Blyth: Biography

 In December 2021, Blyth was announced as the next Principal of Lady Margaret Hall, Oxford.
 He took up the post on 1 October 2022 and was installed during a service in the College Chapel on 7 October 2022.

+In September 2025 it was announced that he would in Autumn 2025 join the Financial Policy Committee of the Bank of England, to serve a three year term.
+On 23 October the Treasury Committee of the House of Commons approved his appointment.